mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Displays a message indicating the 30 second timer has started.
 - Displays a user prompt asking the user to input their longest word.
 - The prompt provides specific feedback if invalid values or letters not shown in the chosen letters are entered.
+- If the user fails to enter input within the time provided the input is removed, the user is told they didn't enter a solution within the time provided, and the game continues.
 - User stories covered: 1, 6, 7, 9, 11, 12, 13, 14

 <details><summary>Screenshots</summary>